kubeshop/kusk-gen/docs/ingress-nginx.md

 ```

 ## Setting timeouts
-kusk allows for setting a request timeout via flags or the x-kusk OpenAPI extension
+kusk-gen allows for setting a request timeout via flags or the x-kusk OpenAPI extension

 The ingress-nginx generator will spread the total request time over the following settings, diving it by 2
 - `nginx.ingress.kubernetes.io/proxy-send-timeout`